OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-tailwind-css/README.md

 # 🐞 CSS Challenge: Responsive Navigation Bar with Tailwind CSS

 This challenge focuses on creating a responsive navigation bar using Tailwind CSS.
-The navigation bar will adapt seamlessly to different screen sizes, collapsing into a hamburger menu on smaller screens.
-We'll incorporate hover effects and a clean, modern design.
+The navigation bar should adapt seamlessly to different screen sizes, transitioning from a horizontal menu on larger screens to a hamburger menu on smaller screens.
+We'll include a logo and several navigation links.

-## Styling Description:
+**Description of the Styling:**

-The navigation bar will feature a dark background with light text.
-On larger screens (e.g., 1024px and above), the navigation links will be displayed inline.
-On smaller screens, the links will be hidden behind a hamburger menu icon that, when clicked, will toggle the visibility of the navigation links.
-Hover effects will subtly highlight the links.
+The navigation bar will have a dark background with light text.
+The logo will be positioned on the left, and the navigation links will be on the right on larger screens.
+On smaller screens, the navigation links will be hidden behind a hamburger menu icon, which, when clicked, reveals the links in a dropdown menu.
+The styling will be clean and modern, leveraging Tailwind's utility classes for efficiency.

-## Full Code:
+**Full Code:**

 ```html
 <!DOCTYPE html>